 By Myriam Younes

-Our most recent Travel Trend Report explains how travel is returning in a big way.
-We recently shared our key Q1 takeaways for the North American market.
-In this post, we look at the data for travelers based in Europe, the Middle East, and Africa (EMEA).
+Our most recent Travel Recovery Trend Report explains how the travel industry and travelers alike demonstrated their resilience in Q4 when faced with unpredictable pandemic circumstances, such as the emergence of Omicron.
+We recently shared our takeaways for the North American (NORAM), Asia Pacific (APAC), and Latin American (LATAM) markets.
+Here we look in more detail at the story of the quarter for travelers based in Europe, the Middle East, and Africa (EMEA) region.

 1. Omicron Had an Impact, But the Recovery Continued